syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Selection.md

 ## SelectionType

-Sunburst chart provides multiple option to represent the selected categories.
+Sunburst chart provides multiple options to represent the selected categories.
 You can select the segment categories by using the [`SelectionType`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.SunburstChart.SunburstSelectionBehavior.html#Syncfusion_UI_Xaml_SunburstChart_SunburstSelectionBehavior_SelectionType) property in selection behavior.

 * Child – To select the child of selected parent.
 * Group – To select the entire categories in group.